 How do you draw medicine out of a vial?

-Why you would need to mix two medications from two different vials?
+Why would you need to mix two medications from two different vials?

 How do you extract fluid from a vial?